jim3/Shodan-API-Golang-Client/README.md

 ### Flags
 - `-iplookup` : Lookup information about a specific IP address.
-- `-search` : Search Shodan for a specific query.
+- `-search` : A query string to search the database of banners in Shodan.
 - `-cve` : Lookup information about a specific CVE.

 ### Example Output: